Booster Setup

 -

-FileWave Server Address – This should be the FileWave Server that the booster talks to.
+FileWave Server Address – THIS SHOULD BE THE FQDN of the FileWave Server that the booster talks with.

 -